-If you're a developer wanting to get started with android using Java.
-Following are my list of prerequisites that you need before getting started.
+If you're a Java developer want to get started with Android.
+Following are the things you need to know before getting started.

 You might notice that most of the tutorial uses an emulator.
 That's for the screen recording purpose.